NATS Membership for Collaborative Pianists

 - Revising language in NATS publications and electronic media to highlight collaborative pianists as members more effectively.

-Considerable excitement was generated among all who were part of these conversations and leads us to reach out to you today to invite you to be part of shaping this future by joining NATS today and identifying yourself as a collaborative pianist member of NATS.
+We invite you today to be part of shaping this future by joining NATS today and identifying yourself as a collaborative pianist member of NATS.

 Joining NATS is simple!